rougin/expresso/README.md

 [![Build Status][ico-build]][link-build]
 [![Total Downloads][ico-downloads]][link-downloads]

-This is the skeleton project for the [Expresso](https://github.com/staticka/expresso) package which also provides the [Console](https://github.com/staticka/console) package for building Markdown pages.
+This is the project skeleton for the [Expresso](https://github.com/staticka/expresso) package which also provides the [Console](https://github.com/staticka/console) package for building Markdown pages to HTML.

 ## Installation